mikekpl/pokedex/README.md

 ## Built With

-This project is built using next generation tools supported by the latest Canary version of **Android Studio Koala Feature Drop | 2024.1.2 Canary 2:**.
-Kotlin 2.0.0 with Compose Compiler Gradle Ready!
+This project is built using next generation tools supported by the latest Canary version of **Android Studio Narwhal | 2025.1.1 Canary 7:**.
+Kotlin 2.1.20 with Compose Compiler Gradle Ready!

-* **Android Studio Koala:** IDE used
+* **Android Studio Narwhal:** IDE used
 * **Kotlin:** Programming Language
 * **K2 Compiler:** Enabled
 * **KSP:** Uses KSP for hilt